tusharrayamajhi/hackerAI/README.md

 ![system_architecture drawio](https://github.com/user-attachments/assets/61730f3e-cefa-4a44-826f-61effbb58054)# MiddelMan
-🧠🛒 AI Sales Agent for T-Shirt Selling via Messenger
+🧠🛒 AI Sales Agent for T-Shirt Selling via Message (Natural Language Processing)

 This is an AI-powered chatbot that helps users buy t-shirts directly through Facebook Messenger.
 It uses Gemini LLM with custom prompt engineering to understand user messages and guide them through the shopping process—from browsing products to placing an order.

 🚀 Features

-Messenger Chatbot – Talk to users via Facebook Messenger.
+Messenger  – Talk to users via Facebook Messenger.

 Smart AI – Uses Gemini LLM + prompt engineering to understand and reply to user queries.